PavelVesely/t-digest/README.md

 - Merged all commits till Jan 28, 2021 from the main branch of [Ted Dunning's repository for t-digest](https://github.com/tdunning/t-digest).
 - Code taken from the DataSketches library is as of Jan 29, 2021.
 - ReqSketch and KLL are implemented by the DataSketches library using the `float` data type, however, t-digest uses `double`.
 As we needed to work with the `double` type in our experiments, we switched the implementations of these two algorithms to `double` (essentially just using find/replace).
-Also, we recommend using JDK 8 since the DataSketches repo requires it (and t-digest is compatible it).
+Also, we recommend using JDK 8 since the DataSketches repo requires it (and t-digest is compatible with it).